wilsonmar/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 Content here was developed based on advice from <a href="#Resources">several websites</a>.

+## S

+MySQL and MariaDB are "Relational databases" to store information for applications.

+* Within each database, data is organized in a set of <strong>tables</strong>, each organizing data for a particular class of data.
+* Each table organizes data in "rows" representing a <strong>record</strong>.
+* Each row contains <strong>fields</strong>.
+* Each field has a type of information, such as text, a number, or boolean (True/False).
+* The record is the specific dataset; the values of the records make up its contents
+* Several tables can be joined together to obtain information out of the database.

 ## Timeline #

 MySQL was first proposed by Edgar Cord in 1970 with co-founder Michael "Monty" Widenius.